jadsitt/ThunderRollUps/README.md

 # ThunderRollUps
 Salesforce Roll-Up Helper for Einstein

 This is an example codebase created to demonstrate how to push aggregate and predictive data from an Einstein Dataset back into salesforce.
+It is not abstracted or bulkified, but the psudo code commentary notes where the changes would go.

 # Example Problem Scope